* Statement of Purpose

 * Before The Presentation

-- Complete and submit a Scholarly Grant Application before 12:00 pm on the day of the grant deadline.
-GAPSA Grant Deadlines may be found here.
+- Complete and submit a Scholarly Grant Application before 12:00 pm (noon) on the day of the grant deadline.
+PSG Grant Deadlines may be found here.
 Your presentation should take place in the semester in which you are applying for the grant.

 - An official letter or email confirming that you have been accepted by the conference to present.
 This can be in the form of an email correspondence or by taking a screenshot of the confirmation email or letter that has been saved in pdf or jpg format, and attached to the Application Form.

-- Proof of payment of the GAPSA fee.
+- Proof of payment of the PSG fee.
 To submit electronically, make a screenshot and save in pdf or jpg format of your student account balance to show that you have made payments.
-Note: if you are paying your student account fees in installments, you must re-submit this document once the entire balance is paid in order to prove GAPSA fee payment.
+Note: if you are paying your student account fees in installments, you must re-submit this document once the entire balance is paid in order to prove PSG fee payment.

 * After The Presentation

-- Complete an submit GAPSA Scholarly Grant Evaluation Form before 12:00 pm on the day of the grant deadline.
-GAPSA Grant Deadlines may be found here.
+- Complete an submit PSG Scholarly Grant Evaluation Form within 30 days after your presentation date.
+PSG Grant Deadlines may be found here.

 - Attach all necessary and relevant information to the Evaluation Form, as well as electronic copies of receipts totaling no less than the grant awarded.